 - Sturdy dry erase pages you can use over and over again.

 - Sized perfectly for travel and home use.

 When a season changes so do the clothing needs in our house.
 I like to put away jackets, gloves, and hats in organized bins so it’s easy to find everything next winter.
 I recommend cleaning your family’s winter gear and washing jackets, hats, and gloves before storing them away.
 Store big items (jackets and snow pants) in one large storage bin and pair gloves and wool socks and store them with hats and snow goggles in another bin.
 Mark each bin and store them in your basement or garage where they will stay dry and clean for next year!
 Storing your winter stuff away will make room for bringing out your family’s fun summer gear!

 Cleaning with young kids underfoot can be hard so I focus on small projects one at a time.

-I made the mistake of not properly cleaning our humidifer one year, only to find it was ruined the following year.
-Household appliances such as humifiers can last a long time with regular care and proper cleaning before you put them away for the season.
+I made the mistake of not properly cleaning our humidifier one year, only to find it was ruined the following year.
+Household appliances such as humidifiers can last a long time with regular care and proper cleaning before you put them away for the season.

 I hope you enjoyed our Spring Cleaning tips!
 How do you encourage your kids to get involved in cleaning your home?
 Any of these cleaning tasks are great opportunities to teach kids life skills and encourage them to contribute to family life.